 BOULDER, Colo., Feb.
-29, 2016 (GLOBE NEWSWIRE) -- Nivalis Therapeutics, Inc. (NASDAQ:NVLS), a clinical-stage pharmaceutical company focused on treating people with cystic fibrosis (CF), today reported financial results and recent business highlights for the fourth quarter and year ended December 31, 2015.
+13, 2017 (GLOBE NEWSWIRE) -- Nivalis Therapeutics, Inc. (NASDAQ:NVLS), a pharmaceutical company historically focused on developing innovative solutions for people with cystic fibrosis (CF), today reported financial results and recent business highlights for the fourth quarter and year ended December 31, 2016.

 Fourth Quarter and Full Year Financial Results

-For the fourth quarter ended December 31, 2015, Nivalis reported a net loss of $6.6 million, or ($0.42) per share compared to a net loss of $6.1 million, or ($0.39) per share in the immediately preceding quarter.
-For the full year, Nivalis reported a net loss of $22.8 million compared to a net loss of $14.7 million for the prior year.
-The increased loss in the quarter and twelve-month period, compared to the prior year, was the result of increased operating expenses for the initiation and completion of the Phase 1b clinical trial, the initiation of the Phase 2 clinical trial as well as related development costs for N91115.
-In addition, general and administrative costs increased, largely related to becoming and operating as a publicly-traded Company as of mid-June 2015.
+For the fourth quarter ended December 31, 2016, Nivalis reported a net loss of $7.7 million, or ($0.50) per share, compared to a net loss of $6.6 million, or ($0.42) per share, for the fourth quarter of the prior fiscal year.
+For the full year, Nivalis reported a net loss of $31.5 million compared to a net loss of $22.8 million for the prior fiscal year.
+The increased loss in the quarter and twelve-month period ended December 31, 2016, compared to the prior year, was the result of increased clinical trial costs related to two Phase 2 studies and one Phase 1 study conducted during 2016, compared with only a single Phase 1b study and initial costs for one of the Phase 2 studies that began late in 2015.
+In addition, general and administrative costs increased in 2016 and were largely related to operating as a publicly-traded company for the entire year of 2016.

-Cash used in operating activities was $5.4 million during the fourth quarter and $19.2 million for the twelve months ended December 31, 2015.
-As of December 31, 2015, Nivalis has approximately $87.3 million in cash and marketable securities.
-Nivalis has no outstanding debt and there are 15.5 million shares of common stock issued and outstanding.
+Cash used in operating activities was $5.2 million during the fourth quarter of 2016 and $26.3 million for the twelve months ended December 31, 2016.
+As of December 31, 2016, Nivalis has $61.0 million in cash and marketable securities.
+Nivalis has no outstanding debt and there were 15.6 million shares of common stock issued and outstanding as of December 31, 2016.

 About Nivalis Therapeutics, Inc.